DiogoAdaoeSilva/FSND/README.md

-# Forked Repo of Udacity's Full Stack Developer Nano Degree
+# Udacity's Full Stack Developer Nano Degree

-The projects folder contains the project work to be completed in the degree.
+I am enrolled in Udacity's Full Stack Developer Nano Degree.
+Throghout the course I will list here the projets that I have completed and a summary of learnings of each project

 # Projects